openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

-> For example, if a `CONSTANT_Class` constant for some _C_ is wrapped in a `CONSTANT_SpecializationLinkage` constant, and the latter is resolved, then first _C_ is resolved, and then if _C_ is parametric (which is likely), the linkage parameter value proposed by the `CONSTANT_SpecializationLinkage` constant is immediately validated against _C_'s anchor.
+> For example, if a `CONSTANT_Class` constant for some _C_ is wrapped in a `CONSTANT_SpecializationLinkage` constant, and the latter is resolved, then first _C_ is resolved, and then if _C_ is parametric (which is likely), the linkage selector value proposed by the `CONSTANT_SpecializationLinkage` constant is immediately validated against _C_'s anchor.
 The resulting specialization anchor object is then permanently recorded with the `CONSTANT_SpecializationLinkage` constant.
 The net result is that